mredshaw/Credit_Approval_Prediction/README.md

 ## How to Run
 1. Clone this repository: `git clone https://github.com/mredshaw/Credit_Approval_Prediction.git`
+2. Navigate to the `data` folder and unzip the `application_record.zip` file.
-2. Open the Jupyter Notebook: `Credit_Approval_Prediction_Group_Project.ipynb`
+3. Open the Jupyter Notebook: `Credit_Approval_Prediction_Group_Project.ipynb`
-3. Execute the cells in the notebook to see the analysis and results.
+4. Execute the cells in the notebook to see the analysis and results.

 ## Key Insights
 The notebook provides detailed insights into the factors influencing credit approval and evaluates the performance of various predictive models.